 - 1. Before starting the engine, make sure that:

 - You are securely seated in the operator's seat.

 - The parking brake is locked.

 - The directional control pedal is in neutral.

 - The throttle is in idle.
-(For 62IC models)

 - Hydraulic controls are in OFF position.

 - 2. During operation:

 - Keep your hands and body clear of moving parts, especially when the hopper or lift arms are partially or fully raised.

 - Make sure others in the area stay clear of the equipment and moving parts.

 - Never attempt to dump debris from a dock or mezzanine.
 Dump from ground level only.

 - 3. When leaving the sweeper unattended:

 - Place the controls in OFF position.

 - Set the parking brake.

-- Shut off the machine.
+- Shut off the engine.

-- 4. During cleaning and maintenance: - Always shut off all power and set the parking brake before servicing. - Never use detergents or cleansers that are flammable or combustible. - Never inflate a pneumatic tire without using a safety cage. - Do not attempt any impeller adjustment unless you have turned off the machine.
-Never place your hands near the intake hoses or inlet when the engine is running (on 62IC models). - Always engage the safety arm before getting under the hopper.
-Do not rely on the hydraulic cylinder to keep the hopper raised. - Never test for hydraulic hose leaks using your hand or any other part of your body.
-High pressure leaks can be very dangerous and should only be checked using a piece of paper. - 5.
-When servicing or repairing the fuel system (on 62IC models): - Work in a properly ventilated area, do not smoke, or allow an open flame near the fuel system. - Never bypass safety components unless you are testing them. - Never bypass the fuel filter lock, except when testing them (and always reconnect them after testing). - Wear gloves to disconnect the tank coupling. - 6. (on 62 IC models) Do not operate an LPG powered sweeper when any component in the fuel system is malfunctioning or leaking. - 7.
+- 4. During cleaning and maintenance: - Always stop the engine and set the parking brake before servicing. - Never use detergents or cleansers that are flammable or combustible. - Never inflate a pneumatic tire without using a safety cage. - Do not attempt any impeller adjustment unless you have shut off the engine.
+Never place your hands near the intake hoses or inlet when the engine is running. - Always engage the safety arm before getting under the hopper.
+Do not rely on the hydraulic cylinder to keep the hopper raised. - 5.
+When servicing or repairing the fuel system: - Work in a properly ventilated area, do not smoke, or allow an open flame near the fuel system. - Never bypass safety components unless you are testing them. - Never bypass the fuel filter lock, except when testing them (and always reconnect them after testing). - Wear gloves to disconnect the tank coupling. - 6.
+Do not operate an LPG powered sweeper when any component in the fuel system is malfunctioning or leaking. - 7.
 Replace any defective safety components before operating the sweeper.

-1. Do not drive with the hopper in the raised position except the few feet necessary to position the hopper over the dumpster or receptacle.
-Driving with the hopper raised reduces visibility and creates conditions for striking overhead objects, throwing the machine off-balance, and other hazards.
+- 1. Do not drive with the hopper in the raised position except the few feet necessary to position the hopper over the dumpster or receptacle.
+Driving with the hopper raised reduces visibility and creates conditions for striking overhead objects, throwing the machine off-balance, and other hazards. - 2.
+Travel slowly on grades. - 3.
+Place a block or chock behind the wheels when parking on inclines.

-- 2. Travel slowly on grades. - 3.
-Place a block or chock behind the wheels when parking on inclines. - 4.
-Use special care when traveling on wet surfaces. - 5.
+- 4. Use special care when traveling on wet surfaces. - 5.
 Observe all proper procedures for operation and maintenance of the sweeper, as outlined in this manual. - 6.
 Remain alert at all times to people and equipment in and around your area of operation.